Strangemother/python-hyperway/README.md

 ![double split with two exit nodes](./docs/images/double-double-split.png)

 > [!NOTE]
-> The result is a product of the node count and may result exponential paths if unmanaged.
-Hyperway can **and will** execute this forever.
+> The count of results is a _product_ of the node count - and may result exponential paths if unmanaged.
+> Hyperway can **and will** execute this forever.

 _Wire functions have been removed for clarity_